cvisb/curated-alignments/README.md

    - sequences from identified hospital epidemics (Lassa dataset only)

-Remaining sequences are trimmed to their coding regions, codon aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html) and inspected manually.
+Remaining sequences are trimmed to their coding regions, aligned using [mafft](https://mafft.cbrc.jp/alignment/software/tips0.html) and inspected manually.
 At this step we discard:

   - low quality sequences (manual curation)